 Set Up the Lemonade Stand

-Summer is here, and it’s the perfect time for lemonade stands.
+Here in SETX, the end of summer doesn't mean the end of the heat.
+A lemonade stand can be a great venture for kids!
 Not only does this teach your child how to earn extra money, it also lets them have some fun while doing it!
 They will also experience a sense of achievement for working to earn their income.
 Or, if you think a lemonade stand might not work, there are other options such as a candy stand or a popsicle stand.
 Buy the goodies in bulk, and sell them at a little higher price to earn profit.
 Make it a fun, yet educational, experience for them!

 Open a Savings Account in Their Name